Updated on March 9, 2025

 Seek Support When Needed

-Therapists, school counselors, and grief support groups can provide extra guidance.
-Family therapy may also help if the loss has affected multiple family members.
+Therapists, school counselors, and child bereavement support groups can provide extra guidance.
+Interventions like play therapy or group counseling can also help children process loss in a safe and structured way.

 Related: How to Heal from Grief: A Compassionate Guide to Moving Forward